GenderAvenger/article-analysis/README.md

 `pip install -r requirements.txt`

 ### Use
-Open collect-articles script.
 Using MIT's MediaCloud Source Manager Tool look up ID for the source you are looking for.

 ABC: 39000
 NBC: 25499